-Among the numerous aspects of clinical depression, I want to pen down the story of my battle with one aspect of it i.e. my battle with my acute loss of appetite and how I overcame it.
+Among the numerous aspects of clinical depression, I want to pen down the story of my battle with one aspect of it i.e. my battle with my acute loss of appetite and how I overcame it one step at a time.

 After self-managing with depression by my own for months without any professional help, I had to reach out for help, almost screaming for it when it hit me to a point when I had completely lost the mental ability to do the most basic chores like taking a bath or having a meal.